zephraph/notes/Recurse/Log/Day 3.md

 	- Started w/ impostor syndrome: "Never met a community so open to not knowing something" [[Coby Tamayo]]
 - Interested in closure
-- content management system (w/ datahike db)
+- content management system (w/ data hike db)
 	- datalog like query system?
 Pete would like that
 - Web assembly
 - CRDTs